PheFreire/DuckDI/README.md

 ## 💥 Error Handling

 ### `MissingInjectionPayloadError`
-Raised when the injection file is not found or not configured via `INJECTIONS_PATH`.
+Raised when no injection payload file is found at the specified path.

 ### `InvalidAdapterImplementationError`
-Raised when the registered adapter does not implement the required interface.
+Raised when the adapter registered does not implement the expected interface.

 ### `InterfaceAlreadyRegisteredError`
-Raised when an interface is registered twice with the same name or label.
+Raised when trying to register the same interface twice.

 ### `AdapterAlreadyRegisteredError`
-Raised when an adapter is registered more than once under the same label.
+Raised when the same adapter is registered more than once.

 ---